-Pursuant to the first ATP to Regulation (EC) No 1272/2008 (Commission Regulation (EC) No 790/2009) as of 1 December 2010, Cobalt(II) sulphate will be listed (as entry 027-005-00-0) in Annex VI, part 3, Table 3.2 (the list of harmonised and classification and labelling of hazardous substances from Annex I to Directive 67/548/EEC) of Regulation (EC) No 1272/2008 as toxic to reproduction category 23.
-All hydrous forms of cobalt(II) sulphate are also considered as toxic to reproduction (Cat.
-2) according to Annex VI, part 1.1.1.5, of Regulation (EC) No 1272/2008.
+Pursuant to Regulation (EC) No 1272/2008 as amended and adapted to technical and scientific progress by Regulation (EC) No 790/2009, as of 1 December 2010, Cobalt(II)sulphate is listed under index number 027-005-00-0 in Annex VI, part 3, Table 3.1 (the list of harmonised classification and labelling of hazardous substances) of Regulation (EC) No 1272/2008 as toxic for reproduction category 1B2.
+Its corresponding classification in Annex VI, part 3, Table 3.2 (the list of harmonised and classification and labelling of hazardous substances from Annex I to Directive 67/548/EEC) of Regulation (EC) No 1272/2008 is toxic for reproduction category 23.
+All hydrous forms of cobalt(II) sulphate are also considered as toxic for reproduction category 1B (corresponding to toxic for reproduction category 2) according to Annex VI, part 1.1.1.5, of Regulation (EC) No 1272/2008.
 According to part 1.1.1.5 (Entries of group of substance) entries in part 3 for salts (under any denomination) cover both anhydrous and hydrous forms, unless specified otherwise.